thezeroalpha/vanish.el/README.md

 # vanish.el: hide different parts of a buffer
 This package lets you define regions of text to hide, such as TBLFM lines and drawers, using regular expressions.
-It provides a minor mode, `vanish-mode`, and creates key bindings to toggle hiding the predefined parts of the buffer based on a configurable prefix (by default `C-c v`).
+It provides a minor mode, `vanish-mode`, and creates key bindings to toggle hiding the predefined parts of the buffer based on a configurable prefix (by default `C-c -`).

 ## Demo